aosabook/500lines/functionalDB/chapter.md

 #### Phase 1 - Transformation

-This phase’s purpose is to receive the query from the user and transform it into a structure that the query engine can use in an efficient way.
-Efficiency is gained by having the engine use data structures that were designed with the engine's computations in mind (as oppose to using the raw query, which is designed for user’s ease of use).

-Each of a query’s parts has its tailored data structure:
+In this phase, we transform the given query from a representation that is easy for the user to understand into a representation that can be consumed efficiently by the query planner.

-* The *:find* part of the query is transformed into a set that holds all the names of the variables that needs to be reported.
-These names are held as strings, and the transformation itself is done in the macro *symbol-col-to-set*
+The *:find* part of the query is transformed into a set of the given variable names:

 ````clojure
 (defmacro symbol-col-to-set [coll] (set (map str coll)))
 ````

-* The *:where* part of the query keeps its nested vector structure.
-However, each of the terms in each of the clauses is replaced with a predicate according to the description in Table 3.
-Also, for each clause, a vector with the names of the variables used in that clause is set as its metadata.
+The *:where* part of the query retains its nested vector structure.
+However, each of the terms in each of the clauses is replaced with a predicate according from Table 3.
-The transformation from term to a predicate is implemented in the macro *clause-term-expr* and the detection of the variable in each term is done in the macro *clause-term-meta*

 ````clojure
 (defmacro clause-term-expr [clause-term]